 Ugh.
 What a cocky recipe title.
 But I’m serious.
-This thing is soooo great.
-I have sort of an attitude about veggie burgers because most restaurants don’t treat veggie burgers with the proper respect they deserve, man.
+This trust is the best veggie burger recipe!
+I have sort of an attitude about veggie burgers because most restaurants don’t treat veggie burgers with the proper respect they deserve.
 They’re generally just some sad afterthought, a requirement for burger establishments so vegetarians don’t starve to death while at their restaurant.
 Can you tell I’m passionate about the subject?

 As a meat-eater, I eat veggie burgers all the time because I love them.
 I would never say that a veggie burger is necessarily better than a meaty, bacon-loaded burger with melty cheese on top, but I would say they’re just different – you can’t really compare the two.
 I don’t always want that kind of burger; sometimes I want to go lighter, fresher but still want to feel full.

 The Mix Is Important!